 My husband, daughter and I left that appointment.
 I remember Mike turning to me and saying, “You have one chance.
 Now go find the best in the world.
 You have one shot and it can’t get messed up!”

 Every doctor anyone in my family knew was called.
 I searched for physicians all over the country.
 I spoke with the physicians’ nurse instantly.
 I remember she said, “You have to be accepted into his practice.
-Dr. Lenke only takes patients with a severe deformity.”
+Dr. Lenke only takes patients with a severe curve.”
 A few days prior, I had been at a park with my daughter.
 My husband snapped a rare photo of me, as I had begun refusing to be in photos.
 While on the phone, I said, “Wait.
 I’ll email a photo of me taken the other day.”
 Within a minute I heard, “You’re accepted.
 Send us your medical records.”
 Before I even met the physician in person, I had my surgery set and my medical records examined.
 On New Year’s Day, 2008, I packed my car with a trailer hitched, my eight-month-old son, my two and a half year-old daughter, my husband and drove half way across the country to the hospital.
 My parents flew out a day later and for the next three and a half weeks, my family lived in a hotel room.
 In that room, I walked in standing 5’2, unable to breathe, unable to walk, unable to fully take care of my family.
 I left that hotel room, standing 5’7, only a scar on my spine because surgery was performed in one day through my back, able to breathe, able to walk, and able to live a full life.

 I remember asking my physician if I would be able to put my kids in a stroller and go for a walk when the surgery was over.
 To him, it seemed like a no-brainer.
 To me, it seemed a complete impossibility but since that surgery, I can walk, I can ski, I can live a full life and even to my dismay, clean my house.
 Since that surgery, I have had a third child, Simon.
 I cannot imagine where I would be in life without the right physician and the right surgery.